Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

-Most Audi gas powered engines however use a timing chain, a chain has advantages over a belt in that they’re designed to last for the life of the engine or at least for very high mileages.
+Most Audi gas-powered engines however use a timing chain, a chain has advantages over a belt in that they’re designed to last for the life of the engine or at least for very high mileages.
 Belts on the other hand are designed to be replaced at intervals of say 75-100 thousand miles or 5 years, whichever comes first.

 The Audi chains are wearing out prematurely at about 100,000 miles, way too soon for a chain.
 And because Audi engineers didn’t expect the chains to be replaced, the larger V6 engines must be removed and that’s a ton of labor.

 A wearing chain stretches out and may cause a check engine light with codes cam/crank codes and possible misfiring.
-A rattle chain on cold starts is another sign of trouble ahead.
+A rattling chain on cold starts is another sign of trouble ahead.
 If ignored, the chain will break and destroy the engine.
-Replacing a chain can cost a couple of thousand dollars to several thousand depending on engine.
+Replacing a chain can cost a couple of thousand dollars to several thousand depending on the engine.

 And not forgetting the faulty camshaft bridge with the disappearing check valve.
 The faulty bridge check-valve may cause oil starvation which is terminal to the motor also.
 Replacing the cam bridge is advised also.